nanostores/nanostores/README.md

 ### Web Components

-[nanotags](https://psd-coder.github.io/nanotags) A thin Web Components wrapper powered by Nano Stores reactivity.
+[nanotags](https://psd-coder.github.io/nanotags) is a thin Web Components wrapper powered by Nano Stores reactivity.
 It leans on the platform—Custom Elements, standard DOM, regular CSS—instead of reinventing them.
 The result is a typed, reactive component model with automatic cleanup in under 2.5 KB.

 ```html